CDCgov/phdi-azure/docs/implementation-guide.md

    }
    ```

-4. Save the `main.tf` file after making the necessary modifications.
+5. Save the `main.tf` file after making the necessary modifications.

-5. Commit and push the updated `main.tf` file to your repository to ensure the changes are applied.
+6. Commit and push the branch to your repository.

-6. Re deploy the application.
+7. Open a new PR for your branch to `main`.

+6. After merging your PR, `dev` will be automatically deployed.
+Other environments can be deployed via github actions